PureArtistry/dotfiles/README.md

 #### sxiv
 I use a custom sxiv build, my config.h if you want the same settings

-#### ranger
-currently ranger runs like shit in kitty when previewing stuff, these files are from a testing branch of ranger that help somewhat (less lag, more visual glitches)

 #### polybar
 I ultimately didn't find having a bar too useful and prefer the extra screen space, leaving my old config here